How Many Sugar Gliders Are There In The World

 Yes, sugar gliders can form strong bonds with their owners if they are properly socialized and given time and attention.
 However, it is important to remember that they are still wild animals and may not exhibit the same level of affection as domesticated pets.

-See also Do Sugar Gliders Carry Diseases
+See also Do Sugar Gliders Cuddle

 3.Are sugar gliders legal to own as pets?